MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch1.md

 ![mrlearning-speech](images/mrlearning-speech/tutorial1-section2-step1-1.png)

 > [!TIP]
-> For a reminder on how to clone and configure MRTK profiles, you can refer to the [Configuring the Mixed Reality Toolkit profiles](mr-learning-base-03.md) instructions.
+> For a reminder on how to import a Unity custom package, you can refer to the [Importing the tutorial assets](mr-learning-base-04.md#importing-the-tutorial-assets) instructions.

 ## Configuring the capabilities